KL0010/POS_IMS/README.md

 <b>Trilio</b> is used to send emails and SMS.
 Email address validation and 2FA login must be changed. <br />
 1. Go to POS_IMS/Models/EmailHelper and change SendGrid API key (line 13).
 Then change the email address (line 15). <br />
 2. Go to POS_IMS/Areas/Account/Login.cshtml and change Trilio init to your Trilio credentials. <br />
-3. Go to POS_IMS/Areas/Account/LoginWith2fa.cshtml and change init values your Trilio credentials. <br /><br />
-The system sends two 2FA messages.
-One when user logs in to send the token values, and the other on deletion of the token. <br /><br />

 <b>Note:</b> Password change hasn't been implemented yet.<br />
 <b>Critical:</b> Input an email and mobile you can access.
 Login cannot occur if email has not been validated through confirm link sent to email account, and then pass 2fa logic.
 Example is shown below. <br />